 Private rooms (no bunk beds or snoring strangers) with basic furniture, basic bed and bath linens, shared baths, and basic shampoo, conditioner, and body wash.

-We are surrounded by natural wonders for you to enjoy: kayaking, hiking, self-guided salt and fresh water fishing, boating, photography, whale watching, crew beach parties, day-off Juneau or Sitka get-aways, diving (bring your gear – water is usually around 50 degrees), beachcombing, and exploring un-touched Alaskan bays, inlets, streams and lakes.
+We are surrounded by natural wonders for you to enjoy: kayaking, hiking, self-guided salt and fresh water fishing, boating, photography, whale watching, crew beach parties, day-off Juneau getaways (you'll have to pay for the plane!), diving (bring your gear – water is usually around 50 degrees), beachcombing, and exploring un-touched Alaskan bays, inlets, streams and lakes.
 You are responsible for understanding vessel safety and operation, in addition to being willing to learn fishing techniques from talking with other crew.
 Due to the fact that this lodge is focused on hosting guests for only 80+/- days per year, we do not have the guides available to take out crew.

 Three delicious meals a day, with snacks in between, provided from our culinary crew.
 We take pleasure in providing our crew the same delicious meals as our guests.
 If you get tired of fresh Alaskan seafood and prime cuts of meat - we have comfort food items available.